morousg/cvGPUSpeedup/include/fused_kernel/README.md

 ## Closed source friendly

-A company that has it's own CUDA kernels, and wants to start fusing them along with operations present in this library, they can do so by shaping their kernels into a conformant FusedKernel Operation, that can be passad as a template parameter of a DeviceFunction struct.
+A company that has it's own CUDA kernels, and wants to start fusing them along with operations present in this library, they can do so by shaping their kernels into a conformant FusedKernel Operation, that can be passed as a template parameter of a DeviceFunction struct.

 With this strategy, they don't need to share any of their code.
 They just need to make their kernels fusionable.